bozoh/moodle-mod_simplecertificate/README.md

 > The reason this is not the recommended method is due to the fact you have to over-write the contents of this folder to apply any future updates to the simplecertificate module.
 In the above method there is a simple command to update the files.

 ## In version

+### 2024051104:
+- New setting to define the name of PDF certificates
+- New site-level setting to enable use of the username field in certificates

 ### 2024051103:
 - Compatibility with Moodle 4.4+